codeflow2202/deskters/src/pages/index.md

     actions:
     - label: Learn More
       url: "/features"
+  - title: Socially lazy?
+    content: Would you like to be surrounded by people who loves you without having the required skills?
+Do you find yourself connecting to social networks or chats just to realize you don't even have the guts to send a message?
+We got you covered.
+    image: "/images/undraw_pizza_sharing_wxop.svg"
+    actions:
+    - label: Try socially akward mode
+      url: ''
   - title: Show your dedication, fun times, or just how you like to relax
     content: You don't need to be a great speaker, gamer or even good at socializing for what matters.
 Just keep doing what you are doing.